RayBenefield/RxT/readme.md

     // Individual test
     it('should capitalize hello', example => example
         .given(
-            'hello'                                   // Parameter passed to function under test )
+            'hello'                           // Parameter for function
+        )
         .when(value =>
             capitalize(value)                 // Function under test
         )
         .then(result =>
-            result.should.be.exactly('Hello')         // Assertions of result
+            result.should.be.exactly('Hello') // Assertion of result
         )
     );